-Welcome to Flash Pulp, episode three hundred and eighty-five.
+Welcome to Flash Pulp, episode three hundred and ninety-eight.

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age - three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight we present an occult fairy tale of sorts, as we enter an ancient forest to happen upon a bloody scene and an abandoned child.

 Understanding: a Blackhall Tale, Part 1 - The Maiden